tisannai/plinth/README.md

 `plbm` can be created from:

 * Heap, with `plbm_new()` (or `plbm_empty()`).
-All Nodes are heap allocated and must be freed (Dept).
+All Nodes are heap allocated and must be freed (Debt).

 * Pre-allocation, with `plbm_use()`, `plbm_use_plam()`, or
   `plbm_use_plbm()`.
 First Node has no Debt and the rest (if any) have